 Our Vascular Surgery Fellowship is part of a diverse & growing service that encompasses all aspects of the specialty, with approximately 600 vascular procedures performed annually.
-Our fellows rotate between Loma Linda University Medical Center and the Loma Linda Jerry L. Pettis VA, where they actively engage and lead medical students and residents from PGY 1- PGY 4.
+Our fellows rotate at Loma Linda University Medical Center, between two teams, where they actively engage and lead medical students and residents from PGY 1- PGY 3.

 |Fellowship Year||July – December||January - June|

 |F – 2||LLUMC||LLMC|

 Our goal is to provide our fellows with broad-based and balanced training in vascular surgery during the two-year training program.
 We’re committed to our fellows’ whole person development as a respected professional with good judgement and sound surgical skills.

 Our training environment will be a culture based on the values of compassion, integrity, excellence, teamwork, and wholeness.